victorqribeiro/pixelRestorer/README.md

 It also blurs the images sometimes (most of the times), due to the fact that the image was scaled to some odd value (and the pixel seize its no a integer - like, it guessed the pixel size would be 6,5x6,5).

+Also the code is a mess and has a lot of hard coded values in it.
+Sorry, I'll might refactor it later.

 ## Disclaimer

 I do not own the images used in the examples, I googled them.
 If you are or know the authors, contact me and will give proper credit.